Dkilpatrick31/K.I.W/README.md

 # K.I.W
 The Austin Journal.
 A mockup of "The New Yorker" website

+This project is built with the intention of showcasing the full development cycle of a website.
+Utilizing HTML, CSS, Bootstrap4 and Javascript.
+I will be refractored in React.

 Critiquing Class Names for Sections and Articles
 - Wrapper - Done | global-wrapper |
   - Header - Done | header-top-wrapper |